 Once you have written your post you should come down here and start checking things and filling things in.

-The first thing to note is that Yoast will give you a snippet preview.
-This is how your site will most likely look in search engines.
+The next thing to note is that Yoast will give you a GOOGLE PREVIEW.
+This is how your site will most likely look in search engine results.

-The first thing you can change is the post title.
-Don’t do this unless there is a really good reason why you want the title that appears in search engines to be different to the title which appears in your actual post.
-If you decide you actually want to change the title of your post, do this in the normal way in the title box of the visual editor.
+The first thing you can change is the SEO TITLE.
+Don’t do this unless there is a really good reason why you want the title that appears in search engine results to be different to the title which appears at the top of your post.
+If you decide you actually want to change the title of your post, do this in the normal way in the title section of the blog post editing screen.

 It will highlight where the focus keyword appears and where you still need to put it.
-The main areas it will tell you to put your focus keyword/s is: the URL, the title, the first paragraph, the meta description, at least one subheading and the alt descriptions of your photos/graphics.
-Do check your keywords are in all of those places and change things if necessary (though not your URL if it the post has already been published).
+The main areas it will suggest you should put your focus keyphrase are: the URL, the title, the first paragraph, the meta description, at least one subheading and alt descriptions of your photos/graphics.
+Do check your keyphrase is in all of those places and change things if necessary (though not your URL if it the post has already been published).

-It will also highlight if you have used the keyword enough times within your post.
-This is usually an easy thing to fix, simply go back through and add your keywords in a few extra times – but keep it natural.
-Better to not get a green light for this part than make your post sound weird!!
+It will also highlight if you have used the keyphrase enough times within your post.
+This is usually an easy thing to fix, simply go back through and add your keyphrase in a few extra times – but keep it natural.
+It’s better to not get a green light for this part than make your post sound weird!!

-And finally, it will highlight if you have used this keyword before.
-Ideally you should have a different keyword/keyword phrase for each blog post.
+And finally, it will highlight if you have used this keyphrase before.
+You should have a different keyphrase phrase for each blog post.

 It will check to see if your post is over 300 words.
 For most of us, that’s not a problem.
 But if you are prone to writing very short blog posts that’s something you may need to look at.

 Yoast will check for both internal and outbound links.
 Ideally you should have both.
-You should certainly ensure you always have at least 1 internal link (i.e. a link to another post or page on your site) to try and keep visitors on your site for longer.
+You should certainly ensure you always include some internal links (i.e. a link to another post or page on your site) to try and keep visitors on your site for longer.
 This is very important for SEO

 Remember, you don’t need to do absolutely everything on this section of the Yoast plugin.
 Just aim to do as many of these things as possible and to get a green traffic light OVERALL.

 One important point to note: every now and again Yoast can be a little bit buggy and sometimes you can do everything correctly, but it still shows up as a red or orange light.
 Don’t worry.
 What counts is whether you have done it or not, not if you have a green light.
-Just check it’s done and ignore the lights.
+In this case, just check it’s done and ignore the lights.

-You will see a checkbox that says CORNERSTONE CONTENT.
-Should you tick it?
-Yes, but ONLY IF what you have written is, in fact, cornerstone content.
+Below the SEO ANALYSIS, you will see a section that says CORNERSTONE CONTENT.
+Click on this section and you will see a toggle which allows you to mark a post as cornerstone content.
+Should you toggle this on?
+You can, but ONLY IF what you have written is, in fact, cornerstone content.
 Cornerstone content is essentially your most important posts, the ones you really want to rank for on search engines.
 Your most comprehensive and authoritative content.
 The 4 or 5 posts you would ideally like someone to read when they first visit your website.